bytecodealliance/bytecodealliance.org/_posts/2023-07-20-announcing-componentize-the-world.md

 16070 NE 36th Way, Redmond 98052, WA

-To register for the event and learn more please visit our website at[ www.bytecodealliance.org/hacktheworld](http://www.bytecodealliance.org/hacktheworld).
+You can register for the Bytecode Alliance WebAssembly Hackathon now: ["Componentize the World"](https://www.eventbrite.com/e/bytecode-alliance-componentize-the-world-tickets-681895717447).

 We look forward to your participation in what promises to be a productive and exciting event.
 Together, let us explore the possibilities and continue to push the boundaries of the development ecosystem.